 Cockatiels are not as noisy as some other members of the parrot family, like macaws, conures, or even their larger relative, the cockatoos.
 Their vocalization is a tweet that sounds like ‘eeek-eeek’.
 Males are more vocal than females and make sweet whistles, especially during the breeding season.

-Can cockatiels talk: Like most members of the parrot family, male cockatiels are capable of mimicking the sounds they hear.
+Can cockatiels talk: Like most parrot family members, male cockatiels can mimic the sounds they hear.
 You can try training the bird to mimic and talk.
 Although this can vary between individuals – some may entertain you with their mimicry, while others may refuse to do it.

 - Make sure to be patient while training your cockatiel, as it usually takes some time.